Prof. Akwasi Acheampong

 Profile

-Prof. Akwasi Acheampong is an Associate Professor in the Department of Chemistry, Kwame Nkrumah University of Science and Technology.
+Prof. Akwasi Acheampong is an Associate Professor in the Department of Chemistry, and the Dean for the Faculty of Educational Studies, Kwame Nkrumah University of Science and Technology.
 He holds two PhD degrees from the University of Paris-Sud in France (now Paris-Saclay) and the Kwame Nkrumah university of Science and Technology in Ghana.
 He holds a Master of Science degree in Pharmaceutical Chemistry from KNUST.
 He has a Bachelor of Science (First class honours) degree in Chemistry from the University of Cape Coast.
-He had his A' level at Opoku Ware School andthe O' level at Asanteman Senior High School.
+He had his A' level at Opoku Ware School and the O' level at Asanteman Senior High School.

 He is a member of the Ghana Science Association (GSA), the Royal Society of Chemistry (U.K.), Ghana Chemical Society, and the Pan African Chemistry Network (PACN).

-He has since his employment in June 2006 at KNUST, published over 35 refereed journal articles and has also attended many national and international conferences, where he made scientific presentations to the scientific community.
-He has supervised about 135 undergraduates and 23 postgraduate research and theses.
-He graduated three PhD students and is currently supervising three PhD theses.
+He has since his employment in June 2006 at KNUST, published over 50 refereed journal articles and has also attended many national and international conferences, where he made scientific presentations to the scientific community.
+He has supervised about 150 undergraduates and 30 postgraduate research and theses.
+He has graduated five PhD students and is currently supervising three PhD theses.

-His research centers on Natural products, Lipids, pharmaceutical analysis and quality control, analysis of water, food, and food supplements, environmental pollution, and Chemical Ecology.
+His research centers on Natural products, Lipids, pharmaceutical analysis and quality control, analysis of water, food, and food supplements, environmental pollution, Chemical Ecology and chemistry education.
 In the area of natural products, he investigates the phytoconstituents of various medicinal plants as well as fruits and seeds known to have high medical values.
 He investigates the antioxidant, anti-inflammatory antiplasmodial, anthelminthic, and antimicrobial activities of various plant extracts of medicinal plants as well as their isolates.

 In lipid research, his focus has been on identifying various fatty acids and triacylglycerols (TAG) present in vegetable oils.
 The major interest has been the design of various HPLC-MS methodologies that permit the complete characterization and quantification of TAG.
 This aspect of the research seeks to find vegetable sources of essential fatty acids like omega-3 and omega-6 oils found in fish.